lkrubner/format-api/README.md

-# format-api
+# Format-API

-Is a Search tool for accessing formats images, via api.
+Is a Search tool for accessing Format's images, via api powered by Haystack.im.

 - Host : http://search.haystack.im